kirjavascript/quine-howto/README.md

 data = "; print('data = ' . data . data)"; print('data = ' . data . data)
 ```

-Unfortunately the first time the data appears in our output the quotes are missing;
+But this isn't enough; we need to add quotes the first time we print the data, otherwise we get this output:

 ```
 data = ; print('data = ' . data . data); print('data = ' . data . data)
 ```

+Adding the quotes into the data string would require escaping them.

-To fix this, we can just call a function to manually add the quotes
+This can be done, but alternatively we could call a function to add the quotes without using the quote characters themselves.

 ```
 data = "; print('data = ' . addQuotes(data) . data)"; print('data = ' . addQuotes(data) . data)